-- 6. To require TLS12, look for \BESRelay\HTTPServer\RequireTLS12.
-If it exists, do not create a second one, but edit its value to 1.
+6. To require TLS 1.3, look for BESRelay_HTTPServer_RequireTLS13 If it exists, do not create a second one, but edit its value to 1.

-Note: The REST API component always uses TLS 1.2 when communicating with the BigFix server, (regardless of local settings or settings of the masthead).
+Note: The REST API component always uses the higher and most secure version available of TLS when communicating with the BigFix server, (regardless of local settings or settings of the masthead).

-- 7. Restart the BES Root Server service: - On Windows, open Services, select BES Root Server and on the Action menu, click Restart. - On Linux run from the prompt: service besserver restart or /etc/init.d/ besserver restart. - 8.
-To restore the connection between the BES Root Server and Web Reports, from Web Reports edit the datasource settings for the datasource whose certificate was modified as follows: - a.
+- 7. Restart the BES Root Server service: - On Windows, open Services, select BES Root Server and on the Action menu, click Restart. - On Linux run from the prompt: systemctl restart besserver Up to BigFix Version 11.0.1, for backward compatibility reasons, you can also run the command:

+/etc/init.d/besserver restart

+- 8. To restore the connection between the BES Root Server and Web Reports, from Web Reports edit the datasource settings for the datasource whose certificate was modified as follows: - a.
 Select Administration > Datasource Settings > Edit. - b.
 Enter the password in the appropriate field and submit the form to exchange the certificate and accept the request warning.